-The workshop will include a particular focus on evaluating natural experiments, as well as complex programs and larger scale roll-outs of proven interventions (scaling up).
+The workshop will include a particular focus on evaluating natural experiments, as well as complex programs.

 The workshop will be interactive and participants are encouraged to consider and communicate their own evaluation learning needs before attending, as there will be an opportunity to have their questions answered.
 There will also be some pre-reading material provided and it is recommended before attending [around 2-3 hours of pre reading].

 Who should attend?

 The workshop will be valuable for policy makers and program managers/implementers with limited evaluation expertise who want to get a general understanding about contemporary approaches to program evaluation.

 The session will cover:

 - More advanced evaluation concepts and methods: complex programs